Andrej Babiš: First premiership (2017–2021)

-As Prime Minister

-While Prime Minister, Babiš has also headed the Government Council for Coordinating the Fight against Corruption, with subsequent approval by the Government.
+Babiš also headed the Government Council for Coordinating the Fight against Corruption, with subsequent approval by the Government.
 Since the establishment of the council in 2014, this post had always been held by a minister, most recently Minister of Justice Robert Pelikán.
-After his departure, however, the new coordinator of the fight against corruption was not entrusted and the management of the council fell to the prime minister.
-This move was criticized by opposition parties over conflict of interest.
+After his departure, however, the new coordinator of the fight against corruption was not entrusted, and the management of the council fell to the prime minister.
+This move was criticized by opposition parties as a conflict of interest.
 Jan Hamáček stated that it was the Prime Minister's right and he would not act on the issue.

 In March 2018, Babiš ordered three Russian diplomats to leave the country in a show of solidarity with the United Kingdom after a former Russian double agent Sergei Skripal was poisoned in Salisbury.

 Under Babiš, the Czech government expelled over 80 Russian diplomats and resident spies from its embassy in Prague following the disclosure of Russian involvement in the 2014 Vrbětice explosions, leading to a major diplomatic escalation and strained relations with Russia.
-The Senate inquiry into the events later found that his government's "uncoordinated response seriously threatened the national security" and "failed to gather support from our allies".
+The Senate inquiry into the events later found that his government's "uncoordinated response seriously threatened the national security" and "failed to gather support from our allies."

 In June 2018, German Chancellor Angela Merkel said that there had been "no moral or political justification" for the post-war expulsion of ethnic Germans from Czechoslovakia.
 Babiš responded: "I reject this characterisation – especially when we recall the horrors of Heydrich, Lidice, Ležáky and the killing of our paratroopers.
 I have the feeling that there is some internal political struggle in Germany now, and it is very unfortunate that old wounds are opening because of it."

-On 11 November 2018, Babiš represented the Czech Republic in a ceremony at the Arc de Triomphe in Paris to celebrate the 100th anniversary of the end of the First World War.
-The ceremony was attended by world leaders including US President Donald Trump, German Chancellor Angela Merkel, and Russian President Vladimir Putin.
+On 11 November 2018, Babiš represented the Czech Republic in a ceremony at the Arc de Triomphe in Paris to mark the centenary of the Armistice of 11 November 1918 which ended the First World War.
+The ceremony was attended by world leaders, including US President Donald Trump, German Chancellor Angela Merkel, and Russian President Vladimir Putin.